 Instead of jungle gyms and storytimes, this indoor family space’s defining feature is its live animals.
-During open play your tot can mingle with birds, bunnies, turtles and hamsters, and participate in seasonally focused cooking classes, art activities and music workshops.
+Your tot can mingle with birds, bunnies, turtles and hamsters, and participate in seasonally focused cooking classes, art activities and music workshops (various prices depending on the season).
 The space also offers longterm classes and camps.
-Visiting the Hamptons this summer?
-Sign up for camps with Art Farm On Wheels!
-Drop-in play $15–$45 per visit.
-Open Septemeber through June, Mon–Thurs 12:30–3:30pm.
+Count us in!
+Learn more at theartfarms.com.

 Nestled within Manhattan’s most magnificent park, this zoo houses more than 30 species, including a few that enjoy being petted.
-Little ones will love getting acquainted with potbellied pigs, sheep, goats and the city’s only cow.
-The space gives them room to crawl, jump and climb around, just like the creatures that call the zoo home.
+Little ones will love getting acquainted with potbellied pigs, sheep and goats at the Risch Children's Zoo (which is open year-round and included in the Total Experience Ticket, $14.95 ages 3–12, $19.95 adults 13 and over).
+The petting zoo/children's space gives kids room to crawl, jump and climb around, just like the creatures that call the zoo home.
+If the littles have their heart set on feeding the cute inhabitants, make sure to arrive between 10am–2pm.
 Sea lion and penguin feedings in other areas of the zoo are sure to draw shrieks of joy from the tots as well.
-Total experience tickets $16.20, at the gate $18, children $11.70, at the gate $13, two and under free (includes admission to main zoo, children’s zoo and 1 entry to 4D Theater).
-Open year-round, daily 10am–5pm.
+Learn more at centralparkzoo.com.

 This fifth-generation family farm has been in operation since 1886, drawing families to Long Island to meet all sorts of amazing creatures.
 Kids get the chance to hand feed the animals and even give them milk from a bottle.
-The most unique aspect of this farm is Ronnie's Bird Landing, a free-flight aviary where colorful parakeets flit by, waiting to be fed birdseed sticks ($2 each).
-Included with admission are animatronics shows like The Animal Band Jamboree, plus wet and dry bouncers in the summertime.
-Families can also romp around on playgrounds and in a massive sandbox, ride ponies ($5 per ride) and hop on the Farmland Express and Mining Adventure activities.
-250 Old Country Rd, Melville, NY (631-351-9373, whitepostfarms.com).
-Price varies by date; open daily in summer 10am–5pm, in fall 10am–4pm.
+The most unique aspect of this farm is Ronnie's Bird Landing, a free-flight aviary where colorful parakeets flit by, waiting to be fed birdseed sticks.
+Included with admission ($19.95) are animatronics shows like The Animal Band Jamboree, plus wet and dry bouncers in the summertime.
+Families can also romp around on playgrounds and in a massive sandbox, ride ponies (an added fee) and hop on the Farmland Express and Mining Adventure activities.
+Learn more at whitepostfarms.com.